IN THIS CHAPTER

 These functions enable you to pull information from specified rows that are within the window frame of the current row.

-function enables you to retrieve information from the current row in the window you’re examining as well as information from another row that you specify that precedes the current row.
+The LAG function enables you to retrieve information from the current row in the window you’re examining as well as information from another row that you specify that precedes the current row.

 Suppose, for example, that you have a table that records the total sales for each day of the current year.
 One thing you might want to know is how today’s sales compare to yesterday’s.
-You could do this with the LAG
+You could do this with the LAG function, as follows:

 SELECT TotalSale AS TodaySale,